 Application for an internship should be made to the faculty at the right time, generally six weeks before commencement.
 An application form has to be filled out for this and an internship plan of maximum one page, signed by the internship establishment, has to be presented.
-The internship plan should describe what the internship involves (e.g. a list of the internship tasks or goals) and include a rough time schedule.
+The internship plan should describe the what the internship involves (e.g. a list of the internship tasks or goals) and include a rough time schedule.
 Those in charge of the course of studies test the suitability of the establishment for carrying out the internship and the given plan of work.
 If the establishment is found suitable after this inspection, the internship is approved by a notation on the application form.
 The intern receives a notification regarding this.
-The earliest time when application for approval of an internship can be made is when 18 credits can be shown at the time of application, in the course of study for which the internship is done.